monkeyscage/SuperOwned/eip-money-talks.md

 ### Specification 1
 Any smart asset has an owner.

-owner
+    address public owner;

 ### Specification 2
-Any smart Asset must be possibly transferred to a new owner
+Any smart Asset must be possibly transferred to a new owner (when the "SuperOwner" is set only the SuperOwner can overwrite the Owner)

+    transferOwnership(address newOwner) onlySuper returns(bool){}

 ### Specification 3
 Any Smart Asset must allow to be manipulated by a SuperOwner, the SuperOwner can transfer the ownership of an asset to a new owner, and back.

+    address public superowner;

 ### Specification 4
-When the "SuperOwner" is set:
-then only the SuperOwner can overwrite the owner.
+When the "SuperOwner" is set only the SuperOwner can overwrite the SuperOwner.

+    setSuperOwner(address newSuperOwner) onlySuper returns(bool){}

 ## Rationale
 ### Example 1: Renting out a contract.